hafezfhmi/dotfiles/README.md

 10. Install [Python](https://www.python.org/downloads/windows/)

-- When installing, click on Customize installation > Next and tick on "Add Python to environment variables"
 - Make sure you can run python using 'python' in the terminal.
 If it opens up Windows store, use this solution [CMD opens Windows Store when I type 'python' - Stack Overflow](https://stackoverflow.com/questions/58754860/cmd-opens-windows-store-when-i-type-python)

 11. Create a link of the nvim config from the repo